Brian Connolly

-Brian Francis Connolly (5 October 1945 – 9 February 1997) was a Scottish singer-songwriter, musician and actor, best known as the lead singer of glam rock band The Sweet between 1968 and 1979 and renowned for his charismatic stage presence and distinctive voice.
+Brian Francis Connolly (5 October 1945 – 9 February 1997) was a Scottish singer-songwriter, musician and actor, best known as the lead singer of glam rock band Sweet between 1968 and 1979 and known for his charismatic stage presence and distinctive voice.

 Early life

 Connolly was born in 1945 in Hamilton, South Lanarkshire.
-His mother was a teenage waitress, Frances Connolly, who left him in a Glasgow hospital as an infant whilst he was possibly suffering from meningitis.
+His mother was a teenage waitress, Frances Connolly, who left him in a Glasgow hospital as an infant.
 The identity of his biological father was never made public.
-Connolly was fostered at the age of two by Jim and Helen McManus of Blantyre, South Lanarkshire and took their family name.
+Connolly was fostered at the age of two by Jim and Helen McManus of Blantyre, South Lanarkshire, and took their family name.
 After inadvertently discovering his lineage, he eventually reverted to the name Connolly.
 The McManuses were the family of Mark McManus, of Taggart fame.
-Both men perceived a resemblance between them, and supposed McManus's father to have also been Connolly's.
+Both men perceived a resemblance between them, and some supposed McManus's father to have also been Connolly's.

-In a radio interview, Connolly reported that singing was a large part of growing up since there was no television, and that he was regularly called upon to sing for family and friends.
-Connolly has credited the Everly Brothers as being his earliest musical influence.
+Brian was known as Brian MacManus until he the age of eighteen, when he was informed he was adopted and changed his surname to his mother's, "Connolly".
+Connolly studied to become an engineer.

 Career

-Early career

-At the age of 12, Connolly moved to Harefield, Greater London, where he attended the local secondary modern school.
-In his mid-teens he joined the Merchant Navy, and got a tiger's head tattooed on his right arm during his Navy service.
-On his discharge from the Merchant Navy in 1963 he returned to Harefield and played in a number of local bands, including Generation X (not to be confused with the punk rock band from the late 70s, fronted by Billy Idol) from mid-1965 until about October 1966.
-The group recorded four tracks but these were not commercially released.
-The lineup featured Connolly on vocals, Chris Eldridge and Lee Mordecai on guitars, Mark Conway (bass) and drummer Martin Lass.
-Connolly eventually replaced singer Ian Gillan (later of Deep Purple fame) in a band called Wainwright's Gentlemen, which included drummer Mick Tucker.